DataDog/documentation/content/en/monitors/monitor_types/apm.md

 APM metric monitors work like regular [metric monitors][1], but with controls tailored specifically to APM.
 Use these monitors to receive alerts at the service level on hits, errors, and a variety of latency measures.

-App Analytics monitors allow you to visualize APM data over time and set up alerts based on Indexed spans.
-For example, use a App Analytics monitor to receive alerts on a spike in slow requests.
+Trace Analytics monitors allow you to visualize APM data over time and set up alerts based on Indexed spans.
+For example, use a Trace Analytics monitor to receive alerts on a spike in slow requests.

 ## Monitor creation

 To create an [APM monitor][2] in Datadog, use the main navigation: *Monitors --> New Monitor --> APM*.

-Choose between an **APM Metrics** or **App Analytics** monitor:
+Choose between an **APM Metrics** or **Trace Analytics** monitor:

 {{< tabs >}}
 {{% tab "APM Metrics" %}}